 skill-building support material, and thrilling videos.

-See what’s coming up in your January issue!
+See what’s coming up in your February issue!

-Featured skill: synthesizing
+Featured skill: analyzing character

-Featured skill: inference
+Featured skill: integrating ideas

 You Write It